markmarijnissen/cordova-file-cache/README.md

 cache.add('folder/photo2.jpg')  // automatically prepends the `severRoot`
 cache.add(['photo3.jpg','photo4.jpg'])

-// After adding new files the cache is `dirty` - it needs to download. cache.isDirty() // = true
+// Now the cache is dirty: It needs to download. cache.isDirty() === true
-// cache.add also returns if the cache is dirty.
-Could be false when adding existing files. var dirty = cache.add(['photo3.jpg'])
+// cache.add also returns if the cache is dirty. var dirty = cache.add(['photo3.jpg'])

 // Download files.
+cache.download(onprogress).then(function(cache){ ... },function(failedDownloads) { ... })
-It is recommended to avoid heavy UI and animation while downloading. cache.download(onprogress).then(function(cache){ ...},function(failedDownloads) { ... })
+// It is recommended to avoid heavy UI and animation while downloading.

-// The optional 'onprogress' event handler is enhanced with information about the total download queue: onprogress = function(ProgressEvent) {
+// The optional 'onprogress' event handler is enhanced with information
+// about the total download queue: onprogress = function(ProgressEvent) {
   ProgressEvent.index // current download index
   ProgressEvent.total // total files to download